April Hunter on Quora. Author, Model, Entrepreneur & Mental Health Advocate.

 In all fairness, he had no idea what I did until I told him.
 I was just “the hot chicken lady”.
 But the start of this story was too cute not to share.

-NOTE: A couple of moons later, we still see each other.
 I’ve met his kids, and his parents know about me.
 It turns out neither of us was like the other had harshly assumed.
 While no one is running to any altar, (Ha.
 I think it’s safe to assume practice doesn’t always make perfect?)
 I reluctantly gave up all the other dick I’d been getting.
 KIDDING!
-Well, about the reluctant part, not the all-the-dick part. 😉 For the record, I was rather cheerful about narrowing down to just Officer.
-He treats me very well, is ridiculously spontaneous and fun.
+Well, about the reluctant part, not the all-the-dick part. 😉 He treats me very well, is ridiculously spontaneous and fun.
 Now that’s he’s been around my business more, he understands it.
-Oddly enough, being with someone so Christian and forgiving is exceptionally helpful with bipolar disorder.
+Oddly enough, being with someone so Christian (and forgiving) is exceptionally helpful with bipolar disorder.

 That’ll learn ya.